Director of Facilities and Grounds

 - Ensures competitive prices for services and oversees service providers and capital improvement projects for maximum quality results.

-- Manage all purchasing of maintenance and construction supplies and materials and explores options for bulk purchasing and storage.
+- Manage all purchasing of maintenance and construction supplies and materials and explore bulk purchasing and storage options.

 Facilities and Grounds Management